-Stand clear of the swim platform when raising or lowering the outboard.
-When tilted up, the outboard will push open the swim platform hinged section, creating a pinch point hazard.
-Personal injury can result from contact with the moving swim platform section.
+Stand clear of the swim platform when raising or lowering the integrated Rotax S engine.
+When tilted up, the outboard engine will push open the pivoting cover, creating a pinch point hazard.
+Personal injury can result from contact with the moving cover.

-Do not mount anything to the surface of the swim platform.
-Serious injury or death could occur from flying objects as a result of the outboard engine impacting an underwater object and forcing the swim platform open.
+Do not mount anything to the surface of the pivoting cover.
+Serious injury or death could occur from flying objects as a result of the outboard engine impacting an underwater object and forcing the pivoting cover open.